SEM Strategy: Successful Digital Marketplace with SEO/SEA

 How Do You Use Google Ads for SEA?

-Google Ads offers its users different options to advertise products via paid search ads.
+Google Ads offers users different options to advertise products via paid search ads.
 For example, you can place a:

 - classic text ads